 A planning obligation may only constitute a reason for granting planning permission for the development if the obligation is:

 Necessary to make the development acceptable in planning terms.

 Fairly and reasonably related in scale and kind to the development

 South Cambridgeshire District Council secures contributions in relation to infrastructure which it will deliver but also on behalf of third parties including Parish Councils and NHS England.
 This will typically comprise contributions towards sports, children’s play, village halls, allotments, health centres, and household waste bins.

 Cambridgeshire County Council secures contributions in relation to infrastructure including schools, libraries, highways, and household recycling centres.

-The Council has produced an Infrastructure Funding Statement for financial year 2019 to 2020 showing information relating to contributions secured, allocated, used and retained by the Council.
+The Council has produced a series of Infrastructure Funding Statement since financial year 2019 to 2020 showing information relating to contributions secured, allocated, used and retained by the Council.